 - Be sure to file your Free Application for Federal Student Aid (FAFSA) at www.FAFSA.ed.gov and NOT on any other site.
-You will be charged a fee if you file through the fafsa.com site.
-Just remember that Filing a FAFSA at www.fafsa.ed.gov is FREE and if you are being charged a fee, then you are probably at the wrong site!
+Remember: Filing a FAFSA is FREE and if you are being charged a fee, then you are at the wrong site!

 - For the most beneficial financial aid package, file your FAFSA by March 1st each year.

-- We recommend that you complete your taxes two weeks before filing your FAFSA so that you can use the new IRS data retrieval process.
+- We recommend that you complete your taxes two weeks before filing your FAFSA so that you can use the new IRS Data Retrieval process.
 If your taxes are not completed by March 1st, you may file your FAFSA with estimated information.
 Once your taxes have been filed, you will need to update your FAFSA with correct information.
-We recommend using the IRS Data Retrieval tool to update your FAFSA with your tax information.

-- If you are filing your FAFSA on the web, be sure you electronically sign your FAFSA with your PIN.
-If you are a dependent student, one of your parents will also need to electronically sign your FAFSA with his/her FSA ID.
+- FAFSA on the web requires you to electronically sign it with your FSA ID.
+If you are a dependent student, one of your parents will also need to electronically sign with his/her FSA ID.
 You can create an FSA ID here.

 - Social Security numbers must be entered correctly and must match the name exactly as it is shown on your SSN card.
 If a Social Security number is incorrect, this will significantly slow down the process.

-- If you are asked to report asset information, do not include the value of your home (or parents’ home) or retirement accounts as an asset on your FAFSA.
+- If you are asked to report asset information, do not include the value of your home (or parents’ home) or retirement accounts.
 Your assets include all available cash on the day you file the FAFSA, as well as trust accounts, money market accounts and other investments.